Skip to content

 Warning: If you remove the 127.0.0.1: prefix (e.g., -p 8000:8000), the port becomes accessible from outside your machine.
 Only do this if you understand the implications.

-For production-like setups, consider enabling SSO authentication to restrict access to the UI.
+For team environments, consider enabling SSO authentication to restrict access to the UI.